montrek-software/montrek/README.md

 If your system has already MariaDB installed, you can skip this step

-Install the packages from the repositories b:willy typing:
+Install the packages from the repositories by typing:

 ```
 sudo apt-get update